 The duties of the Head Carpenter shall include, but not be limited to the co-ordination of the Set Construction Department and the manufacture of all scenic elements as specified in the designs.
 The Head Carpenter is responsible for disbursement of the assigned budget and delegation of work required for the efficient operation of the Department.
-He/she shall produce construction drawings for all scenery; liaise with designers regarding details and finishing techniques as specified in the designs, liaise with other departments to coordinate and accomplish the timely completion of finishing techniques.
-Be responsible for the care and maintenance of shop equipment.
-Ensure that all scenery is constructed and rigged to ensure safe installation and use at the performance venue.
-Plan and manage pack, load in, load out, and onstage set notes.
+They shall produce construction drawings for all scenery; liaise with designers regarding details and finishing techniques as specified in the designs, liaise with other departments to coordinate and accomplish the timely completion of finishing techniques.
+They shall be responsible for the care and maintenance of shop equipment, ensure that all scenery is constructed and rigged to ensure safe installation and use at the performance venue.
+They shall plan and manage pack, load in, load out, and onstage set notes.